npmstudy/minecat/README.md

 > a monorepo cli for Node.js、React or Custom Template

-- 💡 monorepo with pnpm
+- 💡 Monorepo with PNPM
 - ⚡️ Lightning Fast DX
-- 🛠️ Rich Cli Features with prompts
+- 🛠️ Rich Cli Features with Prompts
-- 📦 Optimized Build with tsup & tsx
+- 📦 Optimized Build with Tsup & Tsx
 - 🔩 Custom Configuration with your tpl

 ## Packages